 Heating and cooling

-One of the simplest ways to smarten up your home is with a smart thermostat.
+Whether you’re an Australian resident or someone living across the world in a pricey city like Chicago, one of the simplest ways to smarten up your home is with a smart thermostat.
 Unlike normal thermostats, smart thermostats regulate temperature in a more convenient and energy-efficient way over your home Wi-Fi network.
 The main smart options available on the market include:

 - Algorithm thermostats – these can be set up to fit in with your presence and schedule, and even automatically adjust to your lifestyle and seasons.